Drake is going into business with a Canadian cannabis firm

 “But Drake is such a big name,” she said.
 “So, it really depends on how he drives the brand moving forward.”

-Drake’s arrangement with Canopy Growth does stand apart from most of the celebrity cannabis deals, which are mostly endorsements, minority investments or advisory roles.
-Drake is the majority owner of a company that has a license from Health Canada, which oversees the nation’s regulated cannabis market.
+Drake’s arrangement with Canopy Growth does stand apart from most of the celebrity cannabis deals, which are largely endorsements, minority investments or advisory roles.
+According to Cassels, a law firm that represents Canopy, Drake is the majority owner of a company that has a license from Health Canada, which oversees the nation’s regulated cannabis market.

 Under the agreement, Drake will own 60% of More Life Growth Company while Canopy Growth will retain the other 40% and have the ability to “exclusively exploit certain intellectual property” in Canada and internationally.